tymyrddin/purple/source/docs/knowledge-transfer/manuals.md

 - 🖥️ Computer for systems to check
 - ⚠️ Warning for common mistakes

-Visual consistency matters: Use the same icons and colours across all manuals.
+Visual consistency pays: Use the same icons and colours across all manuals.
 People learn to recognise red = urgent action without reading.

-### 3. Write for scanning, not reading
+### Write for scanning, not reading

 Under pressure, people don't read.
 They scan for relevant information and skip the rest.